Modern SEO for Single Page Applications: Solving Indexing Challenges in React and Vue

 Dynamic Rendering and Hybrid Approaches

-Hybrid rendering mixes SSR for critical paths with CSR for less essential parts.
+Hybrid rendering mixes SSR for critical paths with CSR for less key parts.
 This balances performance and SEO.
 Techniques include using meta tags that update dynamically and ensuring clean URLs for better crawlability.

 Implementing structured data via JSON-LD also helps search engines understand page content, even in JavaScript-heavy environments.